xackery/xackery.com/content/post/photography/my-photo-backup-setup.md

 2. Purchase at least 4 external drives.
 If you need high performance you can opt in for internal drives, but be sure your computer supports hot-swappable SATA (or alternatively e-SATA).
 In my case, each drive is 4 terabytes.
 3. Plug in each drive and label them, e.g. A, A-Backup, B, B-Backup.
 I give my drives unique labels to easily identify them.
 You can also date them or however you like to label.
 4. Take any older computer you have laying around and install the external drives.
-5. Install <a href="https://photos.google.com/apps" target="_blank">Desktop Uploader</a> to sync each drive to your google photos.
-(For OSX/Linux, you can use <a href="https://github.com/prasmussen/gdrive" target="_blank">gDrive</a> to do automated CLI interactions/rsync style backup).
+5. Install [Desktop Uploader](https://photos.google.com/apps) to sync each drive to your google photos.
+(For OSX/Linux, you can use [gDrive](https://github.com/prasmussen/gdrive) to do automated CLI interactions/rsync style backup).
 By default, RAW and other unsupported formats are ignored, but this is primarily for tracking and sharing with customers.
 6. (technical, dropbox is an alternative) Configure sharing (samba or windows network sharing in any form) on the server of each letter drive, so users can access the drives.
 7. (technical, dropbox is an alternative) Configure VPN to allow your sharing to be accessible from remote devices.
 8. Create crons to rsync A to A-Backup (and all lettered drives), and email on failure.